peterfairfield/anaxis/p/buckfest.md

 He likes knives and spirits.
 He hates the land, freshwater and rope.
 He has a sloop and a crew of 8 sailors.
 His crew also keeps several fishing trawlers.

 ## Salty Else

+He isn't nearly as reverent as the lesser Edo, but keep a respectful eye on her.